open-telemetry/opentelemetry-operator/README.md

 >**Note:** For `DotNet` auto-instrumentation, by default, operator sets the `OTEL_DOTNET_AUTO_TRACES_ENABLED_INSTRUMENTATIONS` environment variable which specifies the list of traces source instrumentations you want to enable.
 The value that is set by default by the operator is all available instrumentations supported by the `openTelemery-dotnet-instrumentation` release consumed in the image, i.e. `AspNet,HttpClient,SqlClient`.
 This value can be overriden by configuring the environment variable explicitely.

+>**Note:** For private GKE clusters, you will need to either add a firewall rule that allows master nodes access to port `9443/tcp` on worker nodes, or change the existing rule that allows access to port `80/tcp`, `443/tcp` and `10254/tcp` to also allow access to port `9443/tcp`.
+More information can be found in the [Official GCP Documentation](https://cloud.google.com/load-balancing/docs/tcp/setting-up-tcp#config-hc-firewall).
+See the [GKE documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/private-clusters#add_firewall_rules) on adding rules and the [Kubernetes issue](https://github.com/kubernetes/kubernetes/issues/79739) for more detail.

 #### Multi-container pods

 If nothing else is specified, instrumentation is performed on the first container available in the pod spec.